Our Solo Ski Holidays

-Powder snow and perfectly prepared runs virtually to yourself, lunch in a charming Alpine hut with spectacular views, an après-ski drink on the way to your cosy 4-star hotel – this and more is what you can expect when you join our group of solo travellers on one of our solo ski holidays.
+Powder snow and perfectly prepared runs virtually to yourself, lunch in a charming Alpine hut with spectacular views, an après-ski drink on the way to your cosy 4-star hotel – this and more is what you can expect when you join one of our ski holidays for single travellers.
 Whether you are a pro on the slopes or a total novice – our group ski holidays for singles over 40 will cater for your needs and make you instantly feel at ease.
 Top ski resorts, like-minded company, excellent accommodation and a friendly first-class service are just some of the reasons, why you should book your next singles ski holiday with Single Parents on Holiday:

 Why book a solo ski holiday with Single Parents on Holiday?

-First class service with your own ski host:
+First class service with your own tour leader:

 4-star ski hotels with excellent facilities: